 Okinawa is a blue zone.
 Blue zones are locations on earth where people have very long and healthy lives.
 Find more on it in Dan Buettner’s brilliant book The Blue Zones Solution, which offers the keys to living like the healthiest people on the planet.

 While eating, Okinawans are aware of how full their bellies are.

 They stop the moment they realize their stomachs are nearly full, but never completely full.
 It helps them control their appetite and prevents overeating.

 3. Do Not Skip Any Major Meal

 Your three major meals are breakfast, lunch, and dinner.
-When you skip one of these meals, it becomes quite an uphill challenge to make the right food choices at next mealtime.
+When you skip one of these, it becomes quite a formidable challenge to make the right food choices at the next mealtime.

 Once you create a plan, follow it through with dedication and discipline.